 From the very first article, vigilant readers might have guessed it was a hoax.
 Two scientists from Yale are said to have tried to find the Edinburgh Journal of Science in Yale’s library.
 An unsuccessful search led them to travel all the way to The Sun‘s office in New York, where they were told that the original journal article was still at the printers.

 The second article described many other fascinating lunar findings such as beautiful basaltic formations, cliffs, great oceans, and lunar forests.
-It also described many animals, one similar to a bison, and another that resembles a goat:
+It also described many animals, one similar to a bison, and another that resembled a goat:

 The next animal perceived would be classed on Earth as a monster.
 It was of a bluish lead color, about the size of a goat, with a head and beard like him, and a single horn, slightly inclined forward from the perpendicular.
 The female was destitute of horn and beard, but had a much longer tail.
 It was gregarious, and chiefly abounded on the acclivitous glades of the woods.
 In elegance of symmetry it rivalled the antelope, and like him it seemed an agile sprightly creature, running with great speed, and springing from the green turf with all the unaccountable antics of a young lamb or kitten.
 This beautiful creature afforded us the most exquisite amusement.

-It was in the last of the series of six that the existence of Vespertilio-homo or bat-men was divulged.
+It was in the last of the series of six articles that the existence of Vespertilio-homo or bat-men was divulged.

 Sir John Herschel at first accepted the story with a sense of humour, saying: